developedusingai/dumchat/SETUP.md

 ## Security Notes

-- This app uses hardcoded credentials for simplicity
+- This app uses environment variables for credentials
-- In production, use proper authentication
+- In production, use proper authentication and hash passwords
 - Keep your .env.local file secure
 - Never commit sensitive credentials to git
+- Change default passwords before deploying

 ## Troubleshooting